radical-cybertools/radical.entk/doc/dev_profiling.rst

 Performance Profiling
 =====================

-During development of a new Ensemble MD application, you will probably come to the point where you want to develop a deeper understanding of how your application behaves performance wise.
+During development of a new Ensemble MD Toolkit application, you will probably come to the point where you want to develop a deeper understanding of how your application behaves performance wise.

 Understanding an application's performance is the key to future design decisions and performance optimizations.
-Ensemble MD provides a  simple set of tools to profile an application.
+Ensemble MD Toolkit provides a  simple set of tools to profile an application.

 Performance profiling doesn't require any modification of your application